CircleCI Next Generation

 Problem: CircleCI suffers from a fair amount of technical debt.
 As a result, updates of any magnitude feel like enormous efforts, and might I add costly for the company.
 In addition, having such a strong tie to GitHub as a VCS has hindered our ability to scale with the growing needs of various customers.
 Through extensive feedback the product team had great ideas for things we wish we could do, but never had the opportunity to do them.

-Our primary mode of research is user interviews.
+Our primary mode of research are user interviews.
 We gather information on our users’ feelings, motivations, and daily routines, or how they use our and other products.
 This helps to establish a clear understanding of a user’s requirements.
 What will make them more successful, and faster?
 We incorporate this feedback into our product requirements and designs on a daily basis.

 documentation + action

 Documenting your research practice is fantastic step, but flawed if it’s considered the end result.
-I make sure we have actions items (JIRA, Asana, etc.) with a clearly stated problem, propose solution, and owner.
+I make sure we have actions items (JIRA, Asana, etc.) with a clearly stated problem, proposed solution, and owner.
 Since we have early and active involvement with users, we avoid cost, churn, and ultimately create a better product.

 Change is Hard